-With greater scrutiny on organizational spending and demand for data-driven competitive strategy, accepting a “close enough” understanding of trade promotion performance is a considerable risk to the organization and places you at a significant competitive disadvantage.
+In today’s CPG business, there’s greater scrutiny on organizational spend and a strong demand for data-driven competitive strategy.
+Accepting a “close enough” understanding of trade promotion performance is a real risk to your organization and puts you at a disadvantage.

-Today’s CPG leaders are no longer shrugging their shoulders when it comes to quantifying their base business.
-Instead, they’re taking control of their data by automating the harmonization of consumption, spending and shipment data to build their baselines as an accurate reflection of in-store activity.
+Today’s CPG leaders can no longer shrug their shoulders when it comes to quantifying base business.
+Instead, you should take control of your promotional information by automating the harmonization of consumption, spending and shipment data to build their baselines as an accurate reflection of in-store activity.